FatemahCloudy/SWE363-Portfolio/AI usage report.md

 - Final UI/UX design choices and creative adjustments.
 - Testing and deployment configurations on GitHub Pages.
 - Fixing and improving the base AI-generated code.
+- Connecting MongoDB with React (I referred to the demo and other resources for guidance)

 ---